theislab/cpa/README.md

 Everything is based on [Ray Tune](https://ray.io/).
 You can find more information about the hyperparameter optimization in the [Ray Tune Documentations](https://docs.ray.io/en/latest/tune/index.html).

-The tuner is adopted and adjusted from scvi-tools v1.2.0 (unreleased) [release notes](https://docs.scvi-tools.org/en/stable/release_notes/index.html)
+The tuner is adapted and adjusted from scvi-tools v1.2.0 (unreleased) [release notes](https://docs.scvi-tools.org/en/stable/release_notes/index.html)

 Datasets and Pre-trained models